Meet the Macintosh!

 set one up.

-determined by OS version/age and connectivity options.
+determined by OS version/age and connectivity.
 Transferring data from

 late versions of OSX (on a functional Mac) to a brand-new Macintosh is